hongxiangqiu/AC209A-report/index.md

   + (Remaining) $R^2$: 0.448124242262, MSE: 1.20182656604
   + (Whole set excluding training) $R^2$: 0.380203974883, MSE: 1.13440407154

 As previously discussed.
 The high $R^2$ in remaining set is not likely to be valid.
-We think the real $R^2$ for predicting future data will be near $0.23$.
+We think the real $R^2$ for predicting future data will be near $0.23$ rather than $0.38$.

 ### Model Analysis